Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets

 \section{Hamiltonian and Irreducible Multipoles}

 The octochlore lattice, depicted in \cref{fig:phase_diagram}(a), is a network of corner-sharing octahedra.
-It is the line graph (or medial lattice) of the bipartite simple cubic lattice~\cite{henleyCoulombPhaseFrustrated2010}, meaning that vertices of the octochlore lattice correspond to edge-centers of the cubic lattice, and vertices of the cubic lattice correspond to centers of octahedra.
-Thus there are two types of octahedra, which we denote A and B. This can be directly compared to the pyrochlore, which is the line graph of the bipartite diamond lattice~\cite{henleyCoulombPhaseFrustrated2010}.
-It will be useful to invoke multiple different unit cells.
-The primitive 3-site simple cubic unit cell contains only one octahedron, and is too small to be commensurate with all single-octahedron configurations.
-Therefore it is convenient to use a conventional 6-site face-centered cubic unit cell containing both an A and a B octahedron.
-For Monte Carlo simulations, we use a larger conventional 24-site cubic unit cell containing eight octahedra, i.e. the one shown in \cref{fig:phase_diagram}(a).
-Details on these unit cell choices are given in \cref{apx:conventions}.
-For any choice, we assume a lattice consisting of $L\times L \times L$ unit cells with periodic boundaries.
-Unless otherwise specified, we work with the 6-site fcc unit cell.
+It is the line graph (or medial lattice) of the bipartite simple cubic lattice~\cite{henleyCoulombPhaseFrustrated2010}, i.e., the vertices of the octochlore lattice correspond to edge-centers of the simple cubic lattice, and the vertices of the cubic lattice correspond to centers of octahedra.
+Thus, there are two types of octahedra, which we denote $\A$ and $\B$, similar to the pyrochlore, which is the line graph of the bipartite diamond lattice~\cite{henleyCoulombPhaseFrustrated2010}.
+It will prove useful to utilize multiple unit cell choices.
+The primitive simple cubic unit cell contains only three sites, and is thus too small to be capture all single-octahedron spin configurations.
+It is therefore convenient to use a conventional 6-site face-centered cubic (fcc) unit cell which captures all single-octahedron configurations.
+For Monte Carlo simulations, we shall use an even larger conventional 24-site cubic unit cell containing eight octahedra, i.e., the one shown in \cref{fig:phase_diagram}(a).
+Details of these unit cells are given in \cref{apx:conventions}.